 Now in its 12th year, Light the Night is a special event bringing Australia’s blood cancer community together in more than 140 locations as a sign of support and solidarity.
 This event will see the young and old, people living with blood cancer, families and friends, doctors, nurses and researchers walking as one.

 Held in the month of October, more than 35,000 people will gather to walk, remember and reflect during a moving ceremony at Light the Night events across the country.
+Most Light the Night events, particularly the capital city events are held on Friday 11 October 2019.
 Participants will hold coloured lantern during the evening walks to represent their journey with blood cancer.
 These colours are: